"For The Good Of All"

 When do I file?

 Claimants must file annually by February 15.
-If a single property is owned by one qualified organization and operated by another, then both must file in order for the property to receive the exemption.
 Sections 270 & 271 authorize late filing and give either 90 percent or 85 percent relief.
 Property acquired during a fiscal year that would have qualified had it been acquired prior to the lien date is eligible for exemption prorated by the number of days in the fiscal year that the property qualified for exemption.

 Where do I file?